xamarin/WebSharp/docs/vsc/example-hello-world.md

 A: Mono could not be found in your %PATH%.

+Mono must be in your %PATH% for mono support to be built and also during the application execution.

   * Option 1:

     * Use mono's ```setmonopath.bat``` batch command before starting the electron application: